LiamDev06/LiamDev06/README.md

 ### Hi there 👋
-### My name is Liam, I'm a 14 year old boy from Sweden.
+### My name is Liam, I'm a 15 year old boy from Sweden.

 I'm currently owning my own minecraft network server @BlueDebris!
-Previous developer for @ClubVaxel and @HexilionGames, doing random programming stuff, custom plugins and much more.
+Previous developer for @ClubVaxel, @HexilionGames and @SMP doing random programming stuff, custom plugins and much more.

 -------------------------------------------------------------------------------
 The easiest way to get in contact with me is through discord or twitter